ninapavlich/django-share-me-share-me/README.md

 #Sticky Usage
 For sticky behavior, include or compile in the styles and javscript.

+See screencast of sticky widget in action: http://screencast.com/t/Gm8Sah4IMQ
 ```html
 #base-template.html
 <!-- Include Font Awesome  for easier social icons -->